 Lightly seared on the outside for a crunch, it was soft and light when you bite into it like tiny pillows.

 Their desserts change as well.
 When I went, they were about to introduce this new strawberry dessert, sort of reminded me of an open-faced strudel without being overly sweet.

+Looking for where to eat in Halifax for burgers?
 Close to the Halifax Public Gardens, Krave Burger is all about bringing the old-school burgers back.

 This burger joint also offers some of your favourite burger pairings like three kinds of mac and cheese, fries, onion rings, milk shakes and, even, alcohol (beer and wine).